Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control: Gait Generation Kernel

-where $\boldsymbol{\zeta} = [\zeta_x \quad \zeta_y]^\top$ is the DCM and $\dot{\boldsymbol{c}}$ is the velocity of the COM.
-By taking the time derivative of this equation and substituting~\eqref{eq:LIP} into the result, LIP dynamics can be represented by a linear state space system as follows:

-This system shows that the COM is always converging to the DCM, and controlling the DCM is enough to develop a stable locomotion.
-Consequently, the DCM tracker can be formulated as follows:
+This system shows that the COM is always converging to the DCM, and controlling the DCM is enough to develop stable locomotion.
+Thus, the DCM tracker can be formulated as: